What Is Content Marketing ROI?

 Search Engine Visibility

-As we already have read before in beginner’s guide to content marketing, SEO plays a big role in generating the right traffic for your website.
-Getting your content rank on top of the first page Google search engine is always a dream goal for any content marketer.
-To track your content progress as per SEO strategy, be sure to look at your keyword rankings at least once per quarter, but we suggest pulling reports once per month.
-Other metrics that you need to track along with SEO:- Website traffic from organic search
+As we already have read before in the beginner’s guide to content marketing, SEO plays a big role in generating the right traffic for your website.
+Getting your content ranked on top of the first page of the Google search engine is always a dream goal for any content marketer.

 - Unique website visits